Gower-metric/gower-metric/.github/README.md

 | Windows | ✅ | ✅ | ✅ | ✅ | 🚧 |
 | macOS | ✅ | ✅ | ✅ | ✅ | 🚧 |

-Legend: ✅ - supported and tested, 🚧 - work in progres
+Legend: ✅ - supported and tested, 🚧 - work in progress

 > [!Note]
 > The package is compatible with Python 3.10 to Python 3.13.
 Support for Python 3.14 is currently under development and will be available soon.